core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 |              Dst: C_ADDR:C_PORT   |                      |          |
 |                                   |                      |          |
 ~~~~~~~~~~~
 {: #workflow-example-reverse-2 title="Workflow Example With a Reverse-Proxy Standing in for Both the Whole Group of Servers and Each Individual Server.
-This Requires the Proxy to Have One Pair (IP Address, Port Number) for Each Group and One for Each Origin Server."}
+This Configuration Requires the Proxy to Have One Pair (IP Address, Port Number) for Each Group and One for Each Origin Server"}

 ## Example 3  ## {#sec-reverse-proxies-examples-ex3}

 The example shown in {{workflow-example-reverse-3}} builds on the example in {{sec-reverse-proxies-examples-ex2}}.

-However, it considers a reverse-proxy that stands in for only the whole group of servers, but not for each individual server Sx.
-Therefore, it is possible for the client C to reach the servers directly.
+However, it considers a reverse-proxy that stands in only for the whole group of servers, but not for each individual server Sx.
+Therefore, it is possible for the client C to reach an individual server directly.

 The final exchange between C and S1 occurs with CoAP over UDP.